Restricting Entries to All-Pay Contests: Non-differentiable Posterior Beliefs

-\textbf{Discontinuity in the Posterior Beliefs}.
-Recall that admitted player $i$'s marginal posterior belief is not continuous at $a_j=a_i$.
-Define the \textit{jump} in marginal posterior beliefs conditional on the prior distribution being $F$ as follows.
+Recall that admitted player $i$'s marginal posterior belief (density) is non-differentiable at $a_j=a_i$.
+Define the \textit{jump} in the derivative of posterior PDFs as follows.

 Figure \ref{fig_jump} shows how the jump varies with $a_i$ and $n_2$ given uniform prior distribution and $n_1=20$.
 The amount of this jump can measure the impact of the admission signal on players' posterior beliefs.
 As we can see in Figure \ref{fig_jump}, in general, the amount of jump is not monotone in $a_i$.
 However, numerical results suggest that it is non-increasing in $n_2$.
+Our next proposition proves this monotonicity for uniform distribution and $a_i\geq 0.5$.